ganeti/ganeti/doc/design-2.0-os-interface.rst

 - Input parameters: in 1.2 those were passed on the command line, in 2.0 we'll use environment variables, as there will be a lot more information and not all OSes may care about all of it.
-- Input/Output: in 1.2 import scripts accepted the instance contents from standard input, and export scripts exported it to standard output.
-This can't be done in 2.0 as we can have more than one disk and so we wouldn't have a way to distinguish them.
-A target/source node and directory will be instead passed, for the import script to do the correct job.
-All scripts will get nothing in input and are supposed to output only user-relevant messages.
+- Number of calls: export scripts will be called once for each device the instance has, and import scripts once for every exported disk.
+Imported instances will be forced to have a number of disks greater or equal to the one of the export.
 - Some scripts are not compulsory: if such a script is missing the relevant operations will be forbidden for instances of that os.
 This makes it easier to distinguish between unsupported operations and no-op ones (if any).